 The International Labor Organization conservatively estimates that there are 20.9 million victims of human trafficking globally, including 5.5 million children.
 55% are women and girls.
-Within that number, they estimated that 4.5 million people around the world are currently forced into sexual exploitation.
+The ILO estimates human trafficking generates $150.2 billion in illegal profits each year.
+More than one-third of these profits are from forced labour exploitation and the remaining two-thirds from sexual exploitation.
 98% of these victims are women and girls.

 The recruitment and/or movement of someone within or across borders, through the abuse of power/ position with the intention of forced exploitation, commercial or otherwise.

 Forced labor and sexual exploitation are the two primary categories of trafficking.
 Other specific types of trafficking include:

 • Domestic servitude

 Watch the video below by MTV Exit to see different scenarios of human-trafficking.

 • Displaced persons, minorities, and other marginalized groups